BattleDrome/Core/README.md

 ## Development Guide
 Please follow the below guidelines for development

-### Branching Strategy
-- Each "Feature" should get a new branch from "develop" branch.
-From Dev Env `git checkout -b new_feature origin/develop`
-- Develop within the branch.
-Commit frequently and push after each commit.
-- When feature is "done" merge back into develop.
-    - Checkout develop: `git checkout develop`
-    - Merge: `git merge new_feature --no-ff`
-    - Push: `git push` (note conflict resolution may be needed, pull, manual merge, etc)
-- Develop should run CI jobs with unit tests etc on commit
-- When ready for some kind of release, code review, then merge back to "master" branch
-- Tag each release
-- Tagged releases trigger CI build/test as well as (eventually) deploy.

 ### Using Ganache

 The development network in the project config targets Ganache as a blockchain.
 This requires you have Ganache installed and running for any development or testing.